JamesIV4/HotD-Tweaks/README.md

 - Correct cutscene bloom and depth-of-field effects at increased resolutions.
 - Optionally disable cutscene depth of field.
 - Show or hide the in-game crosshair for light-gun setups.
-- Fix disappearing zombie torsos at increased resolutions.
+- Fix disappearing zombie torsos.
 - Apply every setting from one simple app.

 ## Installation